ynashed/bionemo-fw-ea/CODE-REVIEW.md

 ### 1. Team Review

-You should first ask your teammates to review your change.
-Your team can provide the most contextualized feedback, and this review step is where most issues with the change should be caught and addressed.
+You should first ask contributors to review your change.
+The contributing team can provide the most contextualized feedback, and this review step is where most issues with the change should be caught and addressed.